 Understanding Marathon Digital Holdings's Unusual Options Activity

-Marathon Digital Holdings (NASDAQ:MARA) shares experienced unusual options activity on Monday.
-The stock price moved down to $22.71 following the option alert.
+On Tuesday, shares of Marathon Digital Holdings (NASDAQ:MARA) saw unusual options activity.
+After the option alert, the stock price moved down to $22.16.

 - Sentiment: BEARISH